gemadarc/gemadarc.github.io/education/school.md

 ## Registration

+The official registration is closed already.
+However, if you still want to join us, please fill [this registration form](https://goo.gl/forms/Z8obATHgnBI5s3vA2) at your earliest convenience so that

+1. We can have a rather accurate head counts in an early stage for better preparation (Registration fee is not required for filling the form).
+2. We can provide necessary documents for participants outside of China to start their [visa](#visa) application processes.

 The registration fee is \$160 US dollars for students outside of China, and 1,000 RMB for Chinese students.
 It is used to cover the following cost:

 - coffee, tea, and snacks in between lectures